Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

   * **CW-DBH_Quant** - The quantile of the ECDF that the crown width-DBH ratio fell within

-  * **flag** - True/false data denoting if the tree was flagged based on the quantile values.
-If true, the Ht-DBH or CW-DBH quantile fell outside of the central 80th percentile of the ECDF (i.e., quantile < 0.10 or quantile > 0.90).
-If false, the Ht-DBH or CW-DBH quantile fell inside the central 80th percentile of the ECDF (i.e., 0.10 ≤ quantile ≤ 0.90).
+  * **flag** - TRUE/FALSE data denoting if the tree was flagged based on the quantile values.
+If TRUE, the Ht-DBH_Quant or CW-DBH_Quant fell outside of the central 80th percentile of the ECDF (i.e., quantile < 0.10 or quantile > 0.90).
+If FALSE, the Ht-DBH_Quant or CW-DBH_Quant fell inside the central 80th percentile of the ECDF (i.e., 0.10 ≤ quantile ≤ 0.90).

   * **Segmentation_Attempt** - The segmentation attempt where the tree was added to the final tree list.
-If flag = true, the tree was added after the final segmentation attempt.
+If flag = TRUE, the tree was added after the final segmentation attempt.

-  * **X and Y** geometry columns for each tree's location in reference to the center of the plot.
+  * **X** and **Y** geometry columns for each tree's location in reference to the center of the plot.

   * ***Note*** - A tree list for each segmentation attempt (Initial_attempt through Attempt_10) is also calculated and can be saved as a CSV.
-Each attempt includes all trees segmented up to the most current attempt (i.e., the tree list for attempt 2 contains all trees segmented in the initial attempt, attempt 1, and attempt 2).
+Each attempt includes all trees segmented up to the most current attempt (i.e., the tree list for attempt 2 contains all unflagged trees from the initial attempt and attempt 1, and all trees regardless of flag status in attempt 2).

 ## Required packages and justification: